 1) Wildflowers Are Easy to Grow

 Most wildflowers need full sun and loose, well-draining soils.
-Many wildflower species are drought-tolerant and won’t need watering once established.
+Many species are drought-tolerant and won’t need watering once established.
 You can also grow wildflowers in containers if you’re short on space.

 2) Wildflowers Are Great for Wildlife

-Wildflowers provide several important benefits for wildlife.
+Wildflowers provide several significant benefits for wildlife.
 These flowers are vital sources of nectar and pollen for pollinators such as bees, butterflies, hoverflies, and hummingbirds.
 This also provides food for animals that prey on insects.

-3) Wildflowers Come in Different Varieties
+3) They Come in Different Varieties

 Annuals require very little maintenance other than deadheading.
 Perennials need a bit more care and should be cut back once a year.

-4) Wildflowers Are Low-Maintenance
+4) They Are Low-Maintenance

 Wildflowers may benefit our mental health as well.
 Several studies have explored the effects of plants like wildflowers on our stress and productivity levels.